jrihon/thesis/chapters/00_chapter/00_section_03.typ

 E#sub("bondstretch") = sum_("bonds") K#sub("r") (r - r#sub("eq"))^2 #h(1em) ; #h(1em) E#sub("anglebend") = sum_("angles") K#sub(math.theta) (theta - theta#sub("eq"))^2
 $ <eq-ballspring>
 Angle bending is little different from bond stretching, but involves a semantic spring between two atoms, b#sub("1") and b#sub("3"), being indirectly linked through b#sub("2").
 The _K#sub(math.theta)_ parameter defines the rigidity of this particular spring, which hovers around the equilbrium angle _θ#sub("eq")_.
-These parameters are originally derived from spectroscopy data and normal mode analysis, but can also be retrieved from NMR, crystal structures (X-ray and neutron diffraction data) and pure _ab initio_ computations, and have remained relatively stable since they were established #mcite(("Cornell19952ndgenff", "Wang2004GAFF"), biblio).
+These parameters are originally derived from spectroscopy data and normal mode analysis, but can also be retrieved from NMR and _ab initio_ computations, and have remained relatively stable since they were established #mcite(("Cornell19952ndgenff", "Wang2004GAFF"), biblio).
 This especially holds true for ground-state organic molecules.

 //
 //